yaoshixin007/MCW-Containers-and-DevOps/HOL/Hands-on lab step-by-step - Containers and DevOps.md

 Build a PoC to deliver a multi-tenant web app hosting solution leveraging Azure Kubernetes Service, Docker containers, and Linux nodes.

-Attendees will be better able to deploy Docker-based applications and scale them with Azure Container Service and Kubernetes orchestration.
+Attendees will be better able to deploy Docker-based applications and scale them with Azure Kubernetes Service and Kubernetes orchestration.
 In addition,

 - Create and run a Docker Application